 The messy text and the adorable doodles at the bottom of the pages add more authenticity to the story.

 Venkataramanan delivers this sensitive story with a lot of humour.
 The child’s perspective makes it innocent as well as observant.
-He takes a page from the books of famous children’s’ story writers like Enid Blyton, to transfer the reader into a child’s mind where one is curious about everything.
-He infuses a vivid imagination that infuses colour into the story.
+He takes a page from the books of famous children’s story writers like Enid Blyton, to transfer the reader into a child’s mind where one is curious about everything.
+He infuses a vivid imagination that infuses the colour into the story.
 The use of humour also simplifies an otherwise serious topic that is tough to work around not only for children but also for adults.
-Venkataramanan, in Pops, molds this tough issue into something comprehensible for young children.
-The father’s most discernible trait is his constant use of the words “Pop, pop, pop” which always seems to diffuse the serious situations.
+Venkataramanan, in Pops, moulds this tough issue into something comprehensible for young children.
+The father’s most discernible trait is his constant use of the words “Pop, pop, pop” which always seems to diffuse serious situations.

 Family forms the foundation of society and through his book, Venkataramanan strives to teach children the importance of family bonds.
 Although he is young, Arun is an observant little boy, who is aware of the situation at home and appreciates all that his mother does for him.
-He is also extremely well mannered in the way he interacts with those around him, even in moments of annoyance.
+He is also extremely well-mannered in the way he interacts with those around him, even in moments of annoyance.
 Little Arun shares a warm relationship with his ‘pa’ and ‘paati’ who inculcate strong values in him.
 Despite the distrust he originally feels towards his father, he gradually warms up to him because he is aware of the importance of the relationship, even in his young mind.

 Pops’ childlike narrative is what endears it to the reader and is precisely what makes it a success just like Flat-track Bullies.
 Venkatramanan caters to the minds of young, impressionable children and through his storytelling condenses and simplifies a complicated issue like divorce for the comprehension of young children.
 This is a necessity given the commonality and changing family dynamics in today’s society.